metabase/metabase/docs/permissions/data-sandboxes-draft.md

 For example, you can create a row-limiting sandbox to filter the Accounts table so that one person sees the rows where `Plan = Basic`, and another person only sees the rows where `Plan = Premium`.

-A data sandbox will dynamically set the filter value to "Basic" or "Premium" to hide different rows for each person based on their [user attributes](../people-and-groups/managing.md#adding-user-attributes).
+The data sandbox will dynamically set the filter value to "Basic" or "Premium" to hide different rows for each person based on their [user attributes](../people-and-groups/managing.md#adding-user-attributes).

 ### Advanced data sandboxes

-An advanced sandbox displays the results of a saved question in place of a table, anywhere that table is used in Metabase.
+An advanced sandbox displays the results of a saved question in place of a table, anywhere that the table is used in Metabase.
 This type of sandbox must be used if you want to **restrict the columns** in a table.

 Say you create a saved question called "Sandboxed Accounts" that excludes the Email column from the Accounts table.
-An advanced sandbox will display the "Sandboxed Accounts" question to a group in place of the original Accounts table, across all of the questions, dashboards, and models that use the Accounts table in Metabase.\*
+An advanced sandbox can be used to display the "Sandboxed Accounts" result instead of the original Accounts table, everywhere that Accounts is used in Metabase.\*

 Advanced sandboxes can also be set up to display custom datasets with joined data, filters, custom columns, aggregations, and so on.

-\* SQL questions are the exception.
+\* SQL questions cannot be sandboxed.
 See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).

 ## Prerequisites for row-limiting data sandboxes